awesomelemonade/Battlecode2019/README.md

 Communication System

-The only free communication was the castle talk - and it could only go one way.
+Battlecode 2019's communication was particularly restrictive.
+One has to note that the only free communication was "castle talk."
+This castlThe only free communication was the castle talk - and it could only go one way.
 Using only castle talk would be virtually impossible to coordinate units and create a (unless you use a substantial amount of emergent behavior)

-Unfortunately, transmitting long distances takes a lot of fuel (equals r^2 costs) However, a short transmission with an r^2 distance of two or lower,
+However, to coordinate more units, we need to figure out some form of two way communication.
+This requirement leads to the only other form of communication: signalling.
+Unfortunately, transmitting over long distances takes a tremendous amount of fuel (proportional to r^2 where r is the distance).
+However, we quickly realized that a short transmission to an adjacent tile (r = 1, r = 2) would only require a maximum of 4 fuel.
+We took advantage of this by always sending a signal when we build a new unit.
+Due to build restrictions, new units are always adjacent to the unit that built them.
+With castle centralization, it is unnecessary to waste fuel to signal back, because we can easily queue up the free castle talks to communicate the other way.

-### Sprint Tournament - Reflection - Why did we scrap this plan?
+### Sprint Tournament - Reflection - Why did we scrap (majorify of) this plan?

 [TODO]

 ### Seeding/Qualifiers/Finals Strategy

+Lattice prophets

+Sparse vs Dense

+Distributing the lattice

+### Seeding Tournament - Castle Timeouts

+ChurchLocationFinder
+Prioritize those that are near the middle (?)

+### Seeding/Qualifiers

+### Seeding/Qualifiers/Finals Strategy - Communication (again)

+[TODO]

+Identification system

+One really only has to identify as a unit type once - then one can use a map that maps id to unit type Did not get around to implementing this for the qualifiers or finals

 [TODO]